 Under the LHWCA, injured harbor workers and their families could be entitled to compensation.
 If this is your situation, it is important to know your rights under this act.
-At Arnold & Itkin LLP, we have recovered more than $1 billion in verdicts and settlements in the last 5 years for our clients.
+At Arnold & Itkin LLP, we have recovered billions of dollars in verdicts and settlements on behalf of our clients.
 We can help fight for you.

 Collisions, human error, rig collapses, shifting cargo, adverse weather, slippery surfaces, loss of well control, and improperly loaded vessels can all contribute to offshore accidents aboard ships and oil platforms along the coast and in the inland waterways of Mississippi.
 If you are injured, however, what are your rights?

 it is your right to seek compensation.

 One of the first steps to take is to schedule a free consultation.
 With our experience and our commitment to fighting for maximum compensation, you can rest assured that your case will be in good hands.

 Although maritime piracy may seem like a thing of the past, $16 billion is lost every year because of piracy attacks.
 These armed gangs prey on smaller commercial vessels by attempting to take them by surprise.